Bill would let Maine restaurants sell alcohol to go until 2022

 To-go alcohol was legalized in an executive order by Gov. Janet Mills to help a struggling restaurant industry that was largely restricted to take-out service during the first weeks of Maine’s response to the spread of COVID-19.

-But Sen. Louie Luchini, D-Ellsworth, who sponsored the bill to extend the to-go law until April 2022, said it has helped many restaurants keep from going out of business in recent months.
+But Sen. Louie Luchini, D-Ellsworth, who sponsored the bill to extend the to-go law until April 2022, said it has helped prevent many restaurants from going out of business during the pandemic.

-Mills first granted bars and restaurants the ability to sell alcohol to go via executive order on March 18, 2020.
-Luchini said extending this ability through April 2022 will ensure that restaurants and bars don’t lose a second summer season, should the pandemic continue to hamper business into the fall and into 2021.
+Mills first allowed bars and restaurants to sell alcohol to go via executive order on March 18.
+Luchini said extending this through April 2022 will ensure that restaurants and bars don’t lose a second summer season, should the pandemic continue to hamper business in 2021.

 Dugal said beer, wine and cocktails to go may be the difference between “success and failure” for many restaurants.
-Under the current executive order and the proposed bill to go alcoholic beverages must be sold only in closed and sealed containers and are not intended for consumption while driving, which remains illegal in Maine.
+Under the executive order and proposed bill, to-go alcoholic beverages must be sold only in closed, sealed containers and are not intended for consumption while driving, which remains illegal in Maine.

 Send questions/comments to the editors.